-Did you know that 85% of customers make their final decisions based on colour?
+Did you know that 85% of customers make their final decisions based on color?
 Isn’t that a bit scary?
 Here are a few expert tips to help you nail it right.

-Different colours trigger different emotions.
-The key here is to make yourself familiar with the palette of emotions and their associated colours.
+Different colors trigger different emotions.
+The key here is to make yourself familiar with the palette of emotions and their associated colors.
 Once you get the basics right, it becomes easy to proceed forward.
 Also, geographical locations matter a lot.
 For instance, red is considered good luck in China while it’s associated with mourning in South Africa.
-So, consider the geographical reach of your brand when choosing colours.
+So, consider the geographical reach of your brand when choosing colors.

 Ask yourself these questions:

 - What type of emotion are you trying to invoke in your potential customer?